 Social prompts are scattered throughout the learning experience, not on every step to prevent overwhelming learners.
-They are assigned to a step where the previous three steps (eligible or not) have no prompt and are not effectively a prompt (eg discussion)
+A social prompt will appear on a course step if the previous three steps have no social prompt and do not include a discussion step.

 Opt-out of prompts via the details tab

 Scroll down to 'building your course' and select social prompts.
 To disable prompts on this run, click ‘switch social prompts off'.